snmaynard/snmaynard.github.com/_posts/2012-12-21-node-error-handling.markdown

 The maintainers of node are very clear that this is a work in progress, but they are soliciting feedback, so I'd encourage everyone to check them out and let them know what you think.

-<em>This feature is new in Node version 0.8.
+>This feature is new in Node version 0.8.
 It is a first pass, and is expected to change significantly in future versions.
-Please use it and provide feedback.</em>
+Please use it and provide feedback.